ApplicationCraft/applicationcraft.com/source/cws.html.markdown

 ### [Click here](/) to find out more about Application Craft ...

-### Once you have signed up for your Application Craft account, you will not see this page again and you'll be logged straight into your account.
+### Once you've signed up for your Application Craft account, you will not see this page again and you'll be logged straight into your account.